 First-time visitors to La Ventana ask the same handful of questions about our Ocean Safari day trip: What time does it start?
 Do I need to be a strong swimmer?
 What if I get seasick?
 What do I actually wear?
-This guide answers each one based on six years of running the same expedition, with thousands of guests cycled through.
+This guide answers each one from the way Bajablue runs small, patient days on the water.

 The Quick Summary